Dynamsoft/barcode-reader-react-native-samples/guide-scan-barcodes-ready-to-use-component.md

   isBeepEnabled: false,

   /**
+   * Specifies whether the device should vibrate when a barcode is successfully detected.
+   * Set to true to enable the vibration, or false to disable it.
+Default is false.
+   * */
+  isVibrateEnabled: false,

+  /**
    * Enables or disables the auto-zoom feature during scanning.
    * When enabled (true), the scanner will automatically zoom in to improve barcode detection.
 Default is false.
    */